We love our sugar cookies so very much. Humble and show-offy, just a perfectly satisfying cookie. And they are so easy to make from scratch.

 Simple, unshow-offy sugar cookies are not to be understimated.Tweet This

 If the cookie dough is very soft, you can refrigerate it for 20 to 30 minutes so that it firms up a bit and is easier to handle.
 You can also store the dough in a well covered bowl or sealed container for 3 days before bringing to cool room temperature and rolling and baking.

 These will keep in a tightly sealed container for three to four days.

-The perfect thank-you gift for your child’s teacher!
-To learn more about the Bake Your Teacher a Thank You program, click here.
+(Also, these are the perfect thank-you gift for your child’s teacher!
+To learn more about the Bake Your Teacher a Thank You program, click here.)

 - 1 teaspoons baking soda